'Yoga is meditation; and meditation is yoga.’ (B.K.S. Iyengar)

 - design and deliver your own meditation courses.

-On satisfactory completion of the course, you will receive a Yogacampus Certificate of Completion.
+On satisfactory completion of the course, you will receive a Yogacampus Certificate of Completion for 100 Hours, which are eligible for Continuing Education Credits through Yoga Alliance.

 Yogacampus Diversity and Accessibility Bursary